SeshadriRC/python-for-devops/Day-11/README.md

 `api.github.com/repos/kubernetes/kubernetes/pulls` --> Modified code

 - Paste the above  link in browser, we can see the list of dictionaries.
+And every dictionary has list of properties.

 <img width="1919" height="938" alt="image" src="https://github.com/user-attachments/assets/d77c18a3-9ac7-4407-9cad-522e745a5571" />